itseduardoramos/CRUD/README.md

 # CRUD
-CRUD developed with HTML, Bootstrap, AJAX, PHP, JS and MySQL.
+Basic TO-DO List developed using PHP, JavaScript, Ajax(with JQuery) and MySQL.
+Simple app where you can create a list of thigs to do, you can modify or delete them